Uminosachi/inpaint-anything/README.md

 ### Inpainting Tab

-* Enter the Prompt and Negative Prompt, Choose the Inpainting Model ID.
+* Enter your desired Prompt and Negative Prompt, then choose the Inpainting Model ID.
-* Click the `Run Inpainting` button (**Please note that it may take some time to download the model for the first time**).
+* Click on the `Run Inpainting` button (**Please note that it may take some time to download the model for the first time**).
-* You can change the Sampling Steps, the Guidance Scale and the Seed in the Advanced options.
+* In the Advanced options, you can adjust the Sampling Steps, Guidance Scale, and Seed.
-* If you enable the `Mask area Only` option, the modifications will be confined to the designated mask area.
+* If you enable the `Mask area Only` option, modifications will be confined to the designated mask area only.
 * Inpainting process is performed using [diffusers](https://github.com/huggingface/diffusers).

 ### Cleaner Tab

 * Choose the Cleaner Model ID.
-* Click the `Run Cleaner` button (**Please note that it may take some time to download the model for the first time**).
+* Click on the `Run Cleaner` button (**Please note that it may take some time to download the model for the first time**).
 * Cleaner process is performed using [Lama Cleaner](https://github.com/Sanster/lama-cleaner).

 ![UI image](images/inpaint_anything_ui_image_1.png)